sonatype-nexus-community/DevAudit/README.md

 ### Building from source on Linux
 1. Pre-requisites: Mono 4.4+ and the mono-devel package which provides the compiler and other tools needed for building Mono apps.
-Check that the existing Mono packages provided by your distro are at least Mono version 4.4 and above, otherwise you may have to install Mono packages manually.
-Installation instructions for the most recent packages provided by the Mono project for several major Linux distros are [here](http://www.mono-project.com/docs/getting-started/install/linux/)
+Your distro should have packages for at least Mono version 4.4 and above, otherwise manual installation instructions for the most recent packages provided by the Mono project for several major Linux distros are [here](http://www.mono-project.com/docs/getting-started/install/linux/)

 2. Clone the DevAudit repository from https://github.com/OSSIndex/DevAudit.git